GCW48/cs386-a1/Reports/Report 3-2.md

 Appreciation:

-Carson working on deliverable 3 for us.
 Maya and Gordon coming up with the road map.

 Successes: